-As detailed in the "Hypothetical Condition" subsection of this report, value predicated upon the assumption the the appraisal property is not subject to any uncited adverse easements or deed restrictions.
-For purposes of valuation, the water tower facility is presumed to have easement access, hypothesized to be reflected in the number of units proposed.
-The tower and presumed easement are assumed to be maintained by the City.
+As detailed in the "Hypothetical Condition" subsection of this report, value is predicated upon the assumption the the appraisal property is not subject to any uncited adverse easements or deed restrictions.
+A portion of the property will be dedicated to a treeline, which is assumed not to impact the property beyond an enhanced view amenity and useable area reduction, hypothesized to be reflected in the number of units proposed.
+The treeline is presumed to be maintained by the City.